Survivor-Centred Visual Narratives

 Check out the Turtle Island Research Cluster Page for more updates.

 Publication of Barbara Yelin’s ‘Emmie Arbel.
-The Color of Memory’
+The Colour of Memory’

 We are delighted to announce the publication of Barbara Yelin’s graphic novel ‘Emmie Arbel.
 Die Farbe der Erinnerung’ (Emmie Arbel.
-The Color of Memory) documenting her extensive memory work with Emmie Arbel.
+The Colour of Memory) documenting her extensive memory work with Emmie Arbel.

 Born in Holland in 1937, Emmie Arbel was deported with her Jewish family in 1942 and survived the Nazi concentration camps Ravensbrück and Bergen-Belsen as a child.
 Her parents and grandparents were murdered by the Nazis in the Holocaust.